fkdk500/CitiBike/README.md

 https://public.tableau.com/app/profile/fekadu.habteyohannes/viz/NYCCitiBikeAnalysis_16832194582680/TopTenStartingStations2?publish=yes
 # 3. Drawing conclusions
 Some basic conclusions are flagged in each visualization story and dashboard.
 Additional major conclusions are able to be drawn from the analysis as follows:
     1. Vast majority of riders are male and most of them are in age category of 18-29 fallowed by age group of 53-68.
-Youth are the main users of ridership. youth takes longer trip duration(may be for entertainment)
+Youth are the main users of ridership. youth take longer trip duration (may be for entertainment)
     2. In summer season the pick hours is from 6:30am to 8:30am and afternoon from 4:30pm to 6:30pm summer months.
 This seems job entry/exit or coming in/out time from work.
 During summer from 3pm to 6pm is the peak hours when bikes are used (exit/coming out from work)
-    3. New stations are established in the year 2020 the locations are seems to be aligned with the city expansion and populations of neighborhoods.
+    3. New stations are established in the year 2020 the locations are seemed to be aligned with the city expansion and populations of neighborhoods.
     4. Within 24 hours of a day 2am to 4am is assumed to be ideal time for bike maintenance.
     5. The bottom ten stations are having very few ridership records that shows they are not functioning properly.
-Due considerations is required to  make decision on these satiations after further assessment
+Due considerations is required to make decision on these satiations after further assessment.